 Could this cure Type 2 Diabetes?

-The aim of treatment in Type 2 Diabetes is to reverse your diabetes, at least if you have only been diagnosed for a few years.
-Let me be clear my aim is the same, regardless of how long you have had type 2 diabetes increasing your insulin sensitivity may put your diabetes into remission but that is not quite the same thing as a cure.
+These days the aim of treatment in Type 2 Diabetes is to reverse your diabetes, at least if you have only been diagnosed for a few years.
+Let me be clear my aim is the same, regardless of how long you have had type 2 diabetes, but increasing your insulin sensitivity may put your diabetes into remission but that is not quite the same thing as a cure.

 What do I mean?

-If you do manage to reverse your diabetes, and there are no guarantees on that, it is not certain how long you will stay in remission for.
+If you do manage to reverse your type 2 diabetes, and there are no guarantees on that, it is not certain how long you will stay in remission for.
 Our ability to reverse your type 2 diabetes depends upon two main factors: how many insulin producing cells you have left and how determined you are to put the work in to get the results you desire.

 Improving insulin sensitivity & Type 1 Diabetes – are you mad?